MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/send-parallel-requests.md

 ## Optimum degree of parallelism (DOP)

 Part of the service that Dataverse provides is managing resource allocation for environments.
 Production environments that are heavily used by many licenced users will have more resources allocated to them.
 The number and capabilities of the servers allocatied may vary over time, so there is no fixed number that you should apply to get the optimum degree of parallelism.
-However, the `x-ms-dop-hint` response header returns an integer value between 1 and 1024 that should provide good results for a given environment.
+However, the `x-ms-dop-hint` response header returns an integer value that should provide good results for a given environment.

 When using [Parallel Programming in .NET](/dotnet/standard/parallel-programming/) the default degree of parallelism depends on the number of CPU cores on the server running the code.
 You can set the [ParallelOptions.MaxDegreeOfParallelism Property](xref:System.Threading.Tasks.ParallelOptions.MaxDegreeOfParallelism) to define a maximum number of concurrent tasks.